csalgo70/DevLabs/EvalAzureDocDb.md

 Need to support the following queries in an efficient manner as the response times are very important for us.

->-Get the top 1 document ordered by SLA date field.
+- Get the top 1 document ordered by SLA date field.
->>- Select is flexible enough to meet our needs
+  - Select is flexible enough to meet our needs
->>- Order By is not supported but we could use Store Procedure to achieve it.
+  - Order By is not supported but we could use Store Procedure to achieve it.
 Performance issues ?

->-Get a list of transactions (brief data) based on filter criteria
+- Get a list of transactions (brief data) based on filter criteria
->-Get a  transaction document given a key field value.
+- Get a  transaction document given a key field value.
->-Update fields in a document
+- Update fields in a document
->> - Check out document
+  - Check out document
->> - Update decision by updating some fields in the JSON.
+  - Update decision by updating some fields in the JSON.
->> - Check in document
+  - Check in document

 ##Pending Investigations
  - Performance based on say 10,000 documents ( currently 5000 is daily avg. )
  - Encryption / Decryption
+ - Modelling
- - Modelling ( Wrap the original payload into document payload with checkout status / permissions ) -- We can model Account Info / Payment Info as separate collection as its unique by ID.
+   - Wrap the original payload into document payload with checkout status / permissions.
+   - We can also model Account Info / Payment Info as separate collection as its unique by ID.